-Miranda have been teaching Early Childhood Education for over 30 years, 7 of which have been at West Point Grey Community centre.
-Miranda has her ECE Diploma and also a current First Aid and CPR and is constantly taking workshops and classes to keep educating herself and her pedagogy current with the Ministry of Education and the Ministry of Children and Family Development.
+Miranda has been teaching Early Childhood Education for over 30 years, eight of which have been at West Point Grey Community Centre.
+Miranda has her ECE Diploma and is constantly taking workshops and classes to keep educating herself and her pedagogy current with the Ministry of Education and the Ministry of Children and Family Development.
 She believes you can never know too much about children and the early years.
 Miranda loves teaching Preschoolers and watching them explore, learn and develop into confident young children, as well as getting to know their families.